Are you planning to visit Canada? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Canada.

 Electricity in Canada

-In Canada the power plugs and sockets are of type A and B. The standard voltage is 120 V and the standard frequency is 60 Hz.
+In Canada the power plug sockets are of type A and B. The standard voltage is 120 V and the frequency is 60 Hz.

 Power plug adapter needed in Canada?